TheByteStuff/AzureTableUtilities/README.md

 Code for a command line executable along with sample Docker build is available on GitHub -- https://github.com/TheByteStuff/AzureTableBackupRestore

-Suggestions or donations are both appreciated and welcome can be made by using the "Contact" tab at https://www.thebytestuff.com/Contact?utm_source=nuget&amp;utm_medium=www&amp;utm_campaign=AzureTableUtilities
+Suggestions or donations are both appreciated and welcome can be made by using the [Contact" tab](https://www.thebytestuff.com/Contact?utm_source=nuget&amp;utm_medium=www&amp;utm_campaign=AzureTableUtilities).